NRachamadugu/Machine-Learning-CS-584/README.md

 ## References
 The project cites various sources which include peer-reviewed articles, online databases, and other relevant research.

-For a detailed understanding of the methodologies, experimental setup, and results, please refer to the paper.
+For a detailed understanding of the methodologies, experimental setup, and results, please refer to the final report.